Precise Reasoning About Container-Internal Pointers with Logical Pinning: Discussion

 Our model also simplifies proofs that are conceptually complex under traditional approaches.
 For instance, our proof of tree rotation avoids unfolding the tree representation predicate, keeping the reasoning simple: at most two trees need to be tracked, rather than two split records (each with three fields) and three subtrees.

 Our model further enables proving program patterns not supported by traditional specifications, notably \textit{expose-then-mutate}: exposing internal pointers, optionally performing container operations that do not invalidate them, and later using those pointers to read or modify container subparts.
-This is exactly the pattern in the logger and element-swapping examples.
+This is exactly the pattern in the previous examples (logger, element-swapping, subtree-compare).

-\paragraph{Internal Sharing Within a Container} Some containers allow the same subpart to be referenced multiple times within the container.
+\paragraph{Internal sharing within a container} Some containers allow the same subpart to be referenced multiple times within the container.
 For instance, the same object may be pushed to a queue more than once.
 In optimized trees such as compressed tries (e.g., directed acyclic word graphs) or binary decision diagrams (BDDs), distinct nodes may share a common subtree, preserving logical tree semantics while structurally forming a directed acyclic graph (DAG).

-Take a tree with an internally shared subtree as an example.
-We can model the situation by letting one node own the subtree and offer it at a location \(q\), while any other node that references this subtree view it as borrowed at \(q\), analogous to the case in tree rotation (\cref{case:rotation}).
+Take an example of a tree with an internally shared subtree.
+We can model the situation by letting one node own the subtree and offer it at a location \(q\), while any other node that references this subtree view it as borrowed at \(q\), analogous to the case in tree rotation (\cref{case:tree-rotation}).
 The entire structure is then viewed as a partial normal tree with one subtree absent.

 Such partial containers cannot be expressed using magic wands.
 Magic wands do not model partial structures directly, but instead specify that the complete structure can be reconstructed once the missing part is supplied.
 In this case, a “complete” tree does not exist: the shared subtree cannot be simultaneously reclaimed by all referencing nodes while the heap segments owned by those nodes remain distinct.